Tata Safari

 The Tata Safari is a mid-size SUV produced by the Indian automobile manufacturer Tata Motors since 1998.
-The first-generation Safari has been designed as a seven-seater SUV with a foldable third row, roomy interior; on the market it has positioned itself as an alternative from the competitive price to other brands off-road vehicles.
+Safari has been designed as a seven-seater SUV with a foldable third row, roomy interior; on the market it has positioned itself as an alternative from the competitive price to other brands off-road vehicles.

-Safari was re-introduced in 2021.
+The Second Generation was introduced in 2021.
 Unlike the first generation, the second-generation Safari is a front-wheel-drive, monocoque crossover SUV, sharing its underpinnings with the Tata Harrier.

 First generation (1998)

 The first-generation Safari was presented in 1998 in India.
 The Tata range in the nineties saw the expansion into new markets with newer models such as the Indica city car and the Safari.
-Exports to Europe took place during the same year, with sales in the UK in 1999.
+First exports to Europe took place during the same year, with sales beginning in the UK in 1999.

 The Safari is powered by the same engine used in the Tata Telcoline, a 2.0-litre Peugeot XD88 turbodiesel unit with 87 PS power.
 It came with a synchromesh forward five-speed manual gearbox, with a 4WD option and 235/75x15 tyres.
 Compared to the Indian model, the European Safari presented some changes in particular accessories to meet the needs of European customers, the bumpers were different in colour compared to the rest of the bodywork.
 The name Safari was adopted to emphasize the supposed off-road qualities of the vehicle.
 In reality, the car was also designed for road use.
 The Safari is 4.65 meters long from one bumper to the other but the presence of the outer spare wheel increases the size up to 4.81 meters.
 The weighs of the vehicle is 1920 kg kerb for the 2WD version, adding an extra 110 kg for the 4WD variant.

-In 2017, Tata announced that the Safari Dicor was phased out with the Safari Storme being the only model remaining on sale, until that, too, was discontinued in 2019.
+In 2017, Tata announced that the Safari Dicor was phased out with the Safari Storme being the only model remaining on sale, until that, too, was discontinued in 2020 due to BS6 norms.